ngernyi/UMHACK2024/README.md

 # Installation
 Install the required dependencies

+# Usage
+Run the app.py file to run the Python Flask server to start

 # Data Preproccesing
 To increase the accuracy of the extraction by AI, a data preproccesing step is taken.
 The pdf file will be segmented by finding the keywords of the statements that contain the data that we want to extract.
 By selecting only the relevant pages in the pdf file, the scope for the AI to extract will be minimized, hence increase the accuracy.